MicrosoftDocs/dynamics365smb-docs/financials/payables-how-assign-item-charges.md

 ---
 # How to: Use Item Charges to Account for Additional Trade Costs
-Your inventory items may should carry any added costs, such as freight, physical handling, insurance, and transportation that you incur when purchasing or selling the items.
+To ensure correct valuation, your inventory items must carry any added costs, such as freight, physical handling, insurance, and transportation that you incur when purchasing or selling the items.
 For purchases, the landed cost of a purchased item consists of the vendor's purchase price and all additional direct item charges that can be assigned to individual receipts or return shipments.
 For sales, knowing the cost of shipping sold items can be as vital to your company as knowing the landed cost of purchased items.

 In addition to recording the added cost in you inventory value, you can use the Item Charges feature for the following: